Rockbot Business Glossary

 - One company with 50 franchises = ONE Account, not 50

-A Location is a real-world address—a gym, restaurant, retail store, or any brick-and-mortar site with Rockbot hardware installed.
+A real-world address — a gym, restaurant, retail store, or any brick-and-mortar site with Rockbot hardware installed.
 Locations exist independently of who owns, operates, or brands them.

 Location count is a key operational metric.
 It answers "How many places do we serve?" and drives hardware deployment, support coverage, and market penetration analysis.
 Locations also reveal the complex relationships in franchise businesses.